 My research and writing focuses primarily on Abraham Lincoln's youth.
 I am co-editor (with William Bartelt) of Abe’s Youth: Shaping the Future President (Indiana University Press, 2019), an annotated edition of Lincoln Inquiry papers.
 I'm currently working on an annotated edition of Edward Murr's papers on Lincoln's life in Indiana as well as a comprehensive history of Lincoln's youth.

 I frequently serve as host of Lincoln Log, a podcast featuring conversations with leading historians and other officials about their stories, research, and wisdom.
+I appear as a featured historian in the six-part CNN documentary Lincoln: Divided We Stand.

 I serve on the board of directors of both the Abraham Lincoln Association and Abraham Lincoln Institute, and I am a member of The Lincoln Forum, American Historical Society, and Organization of American Historians.
 I am past chair and a current member of the Southern Indiana Civil War Roundtable and first commander and current officer of the Sons of Union Veterans of the Civil War John W. Foster Camp No. 2.
 I frequently serve as a featured speaker on Abraham Lincoln and the American Civil War.